madbook/mocha-testrunner/README.md

 ## TODO

-+ don't rely on global browserify, use browserify module!
 + externalize the browserify template
 +  cleanup custom reporter
 + only launch _one_ phantomjs instance to run all browser test cases in